cathysnider/cathysnider.github.io/python.md

 In Python 3, all types are classes.

-The `range()` function returns a sequence of numbers, starting from 0 by default, and increments by 1 (by default), and ends at a specified number. `range(start,stop,step)` It actually stops right before the stop number.
-Default is `range(0,stop,1)` note that stop number MUST be supplied. <br />
+The `range(x)` function returns a sequence of numbers, starting from 0 by default, and increments by 1 (by default), and ends right before specified number x. `range(startNum,stopNum,stepAmt)` It stops right before the stop number.
+Default is `range(0,stopNum,1)`; note that stop number MUST be supplied. <br />
 ```python
 countByTen = range(10,101,10) # starts at 10, goes up to 100 by tens
 for myNum in countByTen:  # instantiates variable myNum as first number in the range